isomerpages/pris-test/_learn-about-corrections/Programmes/Psychology Based Correctional Programmes (PCPs).md

         <li>Build skills to manage conflicts constructively</li>
         <li>Develop skills to resist antisocial peer influence</li>
         <li>Explore their values and goals to achieve healthy self-development</li>
-			 <li>Identify and dispute unhelpful thinking patterns that lead to their misconduct</li>
+			 <li>Identify and dispute unhelpful thinking patterns that led to their misconduct</li>
       </ul>
     </div>
   </li>